astrogirlnim/GeneKnow/README.md

 ## 🧬 Genomic Parallel Extraction Pipeline

 A production-ready pipeline for extracting specific genomic regions from massive VCF files using parallel processing.
-This component handles the data processing layer of GenePredict.
+This component handles the data processing layer of GeneKnow.

 ### Quick Start (Team Setup)